-For commercially sold lasers and laser systems, it is common to have a set of laser specifications, i.e., of more or less precise descriptions of their properties, as far as these are relevant for the users.
+For commercially sold lasers and laser systems, it is common to have a set of laser specifications, i.e., descriptions of their properties with some precision, as far as these are relevant for the users.
 (Internal details, which do not directly affect the user, are usually not specified.)
 Such specifications (in short: specs) are made by suppliers of lasers (usually by the manufacturers), but also a buyer will usually write down the required specifications for his application before selecting a laser model.
 Most aspects of this article apply both to certain laser components and to complete laser systems.

 Laser specifications are important for different purposes:

 - The buyer of a laser needs to be informed about the essential properties of a laser system before buying and when applying a system.
 Some key performance figures such as output power and beam quality normally need to be guaranteed, and various details must be known for proper application, for example for combining the laser with other devices.